KyleParkJong/KyleParkJong/README.md

 I am a Senior majoring in Electrical and Electronic Engineering at Konkuk University.

-🌱 I’m currently Interested in Low-power & High-performance Digital VLSI Design
+🌱 I’m currently Interested in Low-Power & High-Performance Digital VLSI Design

 <div align="center">